This is the featured image of the How to Create Drums Using Foley blog article.

 Foley - Sample 5 - Filter

-This layer and the snare in general already sound pretty complete.
-However, the ambiance that was captured when recording the sample is making it sound distant.
-To reduce this some more, I’ve shortened the sustain of the sound using the transient master.
+This layer and the snare, in general, already sound pretty complete.
+However, the ambiance captured when recording the sample makes it sound distant.
+To reduce this, I've shortened the sound's sustain using the transient master.

 Foley - Sample 5 - Transient Master